 Take a bite.
 Count the flavours.Vegan banh my stands are difficult to come by in Vietnam.
 Go to any standard banh my establishment and be served a sandwich relished with either boiled eggs or some cucumber.
 I have only found vegan banh my stands in obscure places with limited opening hours.
 Banh Mi Chay Tam Duc is no exception.
 Don’t be fooled by it’s gritty interior design, ingredients are fresh and charming on the tastebuds.
 Goddamnit, they even have vegan pate.
 One Banh My is 8,000VND (40 US cents); the cheapest ‘meal’ on this list.

 Tam and Duc are the married couple that run this stand.
 Tam has been vegan for two decades and in the business for the past five years.
 I don’t think staff here speak English, it’s not required when there’s only one thing on the menu.
 Be warned that these badboys often come with some chilli.
 Make sure to say you don’t want chilli (không có ớt/không cay) if it’s too much of a kick to your morning.
 Not much in the way of drinks but they do have sua bap (sweetcorn milk).
 It’s an acquired taste but can be addictive.
 Otherwise, there is a variety of soya milk and a green tea-pallet cleanser can be requested for free.
 The shop is open from 6am to 10am; strictly a morning affair.
 Get there as early as possible for the freshest bread.

-Personal favourite dishes (as pictured below) are the vegetarian versions of the com hen and the bun thit nuong.
+Personal favourite dishes (as pictured above) are the vegetarian versions of the com hen and the bun thit nuong.
 There are plenty more contenders on the menu for best dish.
 I still have a lot to work through.
-Perfect location for lunch if you’re out exploring the citadel.
+Perfect location for lunch if you’re heading towards An Bang Beach.